What To Do In Therapy: How Talk To Your Therapist And Improve Mental Health

 Take some time to reflect on any recent events, emotions, life transitions, or challenges that have arisen.
 Consider discussing with your therapist any patterns or recurring themes that you may have noticed.

-Explore your emotions—it’s something you should talk about in therapy
+Explore your emotions—your feelings are something you can talk about in therapy

 Even if you don't have a specific topic in mind, it can be helpful to begin by telling your current emotional state with your therapist.
 Discussing how you're feeling, even if you're not sure why, can lead to valuable insights and discussions.